MichaelBroughton/QABoM/README.md

 # Getting Started

-Once you have signed up for Forest and installed everything you should be able to run a simple test program such as:
+Once you have signed up for Forest, registered your Forest API key with you config, and installed everything you should be able to run a simple test program such as:

 ```python